 Targeted nanopore sequencing by real-time mapping of raw electrical signal with UNCALLEDPublication

-Here we present UNCALLED (github.com/skovaka/UNCALLED), an open-source mapper that rapidly matches streaming nanopore current signals to a reference sequence.
+We present UNCALLED (https://github.com/skovaka/UNCALLED), an open source mapper that rapidly matches streaming of nanopore current signals to a reference sequence.

 UNCALLED probabilistically considers k-mers that could be represented by the signal and then prunes the candidates based on the reference encoded within a Ferragina–Manzini index.